shubodaya/DVWA/README.md

 ---

-## 📚 Vulnerabilities Covered
+## 📚 Vulnerabilities Covered (OWASP Top 10 – 2021)

-1. **SQL Injection**
+1. **A01:2021 – Broken Access Control**
-   - Used SQL payloads to bypass login and extract data
+   - Accessed unauthorized pages, escalated privileges, and bypassed restrictions via IDOR and direct URL manipulation.

-2. **Cross-Site Scripting (XSS)**
+2. **A02:2021 – Cryptographic Failures** *(formerly Sensitive Data Exposure)*
-   - Injected malicious scripts in input fields and saw them executed
+   - Intercepted credentials and sensitive information sent over HTTP without encryption.

-3. **Broken Authentication**
+3. **A03:2021 – Injection**
-   - Manipulated sessions and login flow
+   - Performed SQL Injection using crafted payloads to bypass login and extract database content.

-4. **Insecure Direct Object References (IDOR)**
+4. **A04:2021 – Insecure Design**
-   - Accessed restricted resources by changing URL parameters
+   - Explored weak security design patterns like lack of input validation and no secure defaults.

-5. **Security Misconfiguration**
+5. **A05:2021 – Security Misconfiguration**
-   - Exploited default settings and weak configurations
+   - Exploited default credentials, unnecessary services, and verbose error messages.

-6. **Sensitive Data Exposure**
+6. **A06:2021 – Vulnerable and Outdated Components**
-   - Captured sensitive info sent over unprotected channels
+   - Identified old PHP versions and insecure software packages used in the DVWA environment.

-7. **Broken Access Control**
+7. **A07:2021 – Identification and Authentication Failures** *(formerly Broken Authentication)*
-   - Escalated privileges and accessed admin functionality
+   - Bypassed login via brute-force and session manipulation using Burp Suite Intruder.

-8. **Cross-Site Request Forgery (CSRF)**
+8. **A08:2021 – Software and Data Integrity Failures** *(partially covered)*
-   - Triggered actions via forged requests
+   - Simulated risks from using components without verifying integrity (e.g., no signature validation).

-9. **Using Components with Known Vulnerabilities**
+9. **A09:2021 – Security Logging and Monitoring Failures**
-   - Identified outdated PHP modules and packages
+   - Executed various attacks without triggering any alerts or logs from the system.

-10. **Insufficient Logging & Monitoring**
+10. **A10:2021 – Server-Side Request Forgery (SSRF)** *(manually tested if DVWA was extended)*
-   - Simulated attacks that went undetected
+   - Tested simulated scenarios where the application could be tricked into making internal requests.

 ---